 Some programs require specific secondary school prerequisites to be completed for admission consideration.
 For further information about applying to Western as a Mature Student including prerequisite requirements for admission and the “Ready for University” preparation course, please visit the "Prospective Student" section of our Mature Student website.

 Senior Citizen Applicants

 Applicants who are 60 years of age may be considered for admission as a Senior Citizen.
 Students admitted as a Senior Citizen may register in an undergraduate program on a full-time or part-time basis.
 Those seeking admission to faculties other than Arts, Science, or Social Science may be required to provide additional documentation.
 Admission to limited enrolment courses and programs is competitive and cannot be guaranteed.

-Senior Citizens are eligible for a bursary equivalent to their tuition fees.
+Senior Citizens may be eligible for a bursary to assist with tuition fees.
 For more information about the bursary, please visit the Registrar's Office Web site.